Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Satisfying Backward Stability Conditions

 Finally, the second equation of (\ref{eq:gen_eq_Lan_basis}) gives us $c_1,c_2, \ldots, c_k$.
 For a complete derivation of this, please see chapter $5$ of \cite{van2003iterative}.}.
 Now, assume we are carrying some residual vector $\tilde{r}$ from another linear system, which we need to make orthogonal to the final solution of (\ref{eq:gen_eq}).
 Then, the Lanczos algorithm above would consist of the following procedure:

-Recall from the previous section that in the AIRGA algorithm the first linear system to be solved iteratively is given by (\ref{inexact1}) (recall from~(\ref{v_oth}) that $s_{t_0}$ is the only expansion point chosen).
-That is,
+Recall from the previous sections that in AIRGA, the first set of linear systems to be solved iteratively are given by \eqref{inexact1}.
+As mentioned in the paragraph between \eqref{inexact1}--\eqref{v_oth}, the expansion point chosen is $\sigma_1$, and hence, in the linear system playing a role in our stability analysis is

 Next, we need to iteratively solve (\ref{inexcat2a}), i.e.